+Please Note...
 Students are expected to check Canvas regularly and are encouraged to log onto Canvas every Monday evening (EST) so they can get ahead with the weekly material and, at a minimum, understand what is required of them that week.
 As there are no exams, students can expect scaffolding assignments each week.
-Although deadlines will be posted using the Canvas calendar tool, it is each student's responsibility to keep track of assignments on a personal calendar, so they fulfill the course requirements.
+Although every effort will be made to post deadlines using the Canvas calendar tool, sometimes issues arise within Canvas' system, especially how it syncs with our integrated online engagement portal.
+Thus, it is each student's responsibility to keep track of assignments on a personal calendar.
+Deadlines are final, to ensure consistent student progress and that each student can fulfill requirements in alignment with the course sequence.
+Staying on top of the course sequence is especially important given the faster pace intrinsic to the summer offering.